Kotlin/analysis-api/Writerside/topics/Java-Kotlin-Bridging.md

 ## Symbols

-Analysis API can create symbols for Java declarations.
+The Analysis API can create symbols for Java declarations.

 `val PsiClass.namedClassSymbol: KaNamedClassSymbol?`
 : Map a Java class to a class symbol.
 Always `null` for anonymous classes and type parameters (that are also